H3yfinn/transport_data_system/README.md

 Note that installing those libraries in the yml files will result in a few other dependencies also being installed.

+# To do
+The jupyter environment needs to be renamed to specify that it is for the transport data system.
+This is because it is not the same as the jupyter environment for the transport model and when running things using vs code it doesnt specify the root folder.
+Use this i think: conda rename ./env_jupyter ./data_system_env_jupyter

 ## About
 This system is intended for handling all data that is needed in the transport model and other APERC transport related systems/analysis.